-Wondering what to do in Spitsbergen in winter or summer?
+Wondering what to do in Svalbard in winter or summer?
 Here are ten amazing attractions!

 Spitsbergen is the biggest island of the Svalbard archipelago and one of the coldest places on earth regular tourism is possible.
-Temperatures below minus 30° Celsius are common during the wintertime.
+Temperatures below minus 30° Celsius are common during the wintertime so close to the North Pole.
 It also lies in one of the most remote corners of the earth where everything from internet connection to watching TV becomes a challenge.
+Politically it is associated with Norway, but technically speaking it is just an unincorporated area above the Arctic circle.

 It is thus the ideal place for anyone who truly wants to experience an invigorating respite from their day to day stress and tiresome chores, as well as for all people who want to be one with nature and forget about all the demands of our modern computer civilization.
-Here is my guide to 8 spectacular things to do in Spitsbergen.
+Here is my guide to 10 spectacular things to do in Svalbard / Spitsbergen.

 1. Go polar bear watching in Svalbard